 In view of the above, like a person engaged in ritual prayers whose approach is straight and direct, the observer of nature too has his own mode of travelling into the sphere of eternity and freedom.
 The natural system of causes and effects, which is the subject-matter of his studies, seems to imply strict determinism; but this is not the final state of affairs as to the behavior of things.
 Firstly, "the causal chain ... is itself an artificial construction of the ego for its own purposes.
 The ego is called upon to live in a complex environment and he cannot maintain his life in it without reducing it to a system which would give him some kind of assurance as to the behavior of things around him".
 45 Further, "the view of his environment as a system of causes and effects is (in a way) an indispensable instrument of the ego, and not a final expression of the nature of Reality.
-Indeed in interpreting nature in this way the ego understands and masters its environment and thereby acquires and amplifies its freedom."46 How beautifully Iqbal has put it while talking of the discovery level of religious life: "It is here that religion becomes a matter of personal assimilation of life and power; and the individual achieves a free personality, not by releasing himself from fetters of the law, but by discovering the ultimate source of the law within the depths of his own consciousness".47
+Indeed in interpreting nature in this way the ego understands and masters its environment and thereby acquires and amplifies its freedom."46 How beautifully Iqbal has put it while talking of the discovery level of religious life: "It is here that religion becomes a matter of personal assimilation of life and power; and the individual achieves a free personality, not by releasing himself from fetters of the law, but by discovering the ultimate source of the law within the depths of his own consciousness", 47 length of his Philosophy of inwardness which he termed as a 'philosophy of conscious vision'.
+He also called it interchangeably a 'philosophy of freedom' because essential freedom, as he put it, lies in 'consciousness accompanied by comprehension, the faculty of judging according to clear and reason'.
+Elaborating distinction distinct a automatism and consciousness, Prof. Amin made reference to the distinction clearly drawn by Bergson between two very different ways of knowledge, the one being the way of the inward vision, of intellectual sympathy, the other being the way of exterior vision, of applying the testimony of senses or applying the method of logical analysis alone.
+Consider, Bergson is reported to have said, the difference between the knowledge that one could have of a town from a multitude of photos taken from all possible positions and the knowledge one would have of the same town if one lived in it, loved it, and enjoyed roaming about it.
+It is only the latter knowledge that is profound and gives control and mastery to one over the object of his knowledge.
+The former, being fragmentary, binds one down to superficialities.
+In profundity/superficiality of knowledge the distinction corresponds pretty closely to the distinction made by Spinoza between passive and active emotions, between the state of human bondage and the state of human freedom.

 This reminds me of a brilliant paper read by Professor Osman Amin of U.A.R. at the Department of Philosophy, Punjab University, Lahore48 some years ago.
-He talked at length of his Philosophy of inwardness which he termed as a
+He talked at